SIDDHARTH107/MLOps_Lab4_Docker/README.md

-# 🏦 Loan Default Prediction — Dockerized ML Application
+# Loan Default Prediction: Dockerized ML Application

 > **MLOps Lab 4 Submission** | IE 7374 — Machine Learning Operations
-> **Author:** [Your Name]
+> **Author:** SIDDHARTH MOHAPATRA
-> **Northeastern University** | Spring 2026
+> **Northeastern University**

 ---

-## 📌 Overview
+## Overview

-This project demonstrates **Docker containerization** of a machine learning application that predicts whether a loan applicant is likely to default.
+This project is all about **Docker containerization** of a machine learning application that predicts whether a loan applicant is likely to default.
+This is the part of my MLOps course (Lab 4).
 The system consists of:

-- **Flask REST API** — Serves predictions from a trained Random Forest model
+- **Flask REST API** : Serves predictions from a trained Random Forest model
-- **Streamlit Dashboard** — Visual frontend for interacting with the prediction API
+- **Streamlit Dashboard** : Visual frontend for interacting with the prediction API
-- **Docker Compose** — Orchestrates both services in isolated containers
+- **Docker Compose** : Orchestrates both services in isolated containers

 ---

-## 🔄 Modifications from Original Lab
+## Modifications from Original Lab

 The original Docker lab (Week 7) containerizes a simple **Flask weather service** that calls an external weather API.
 This project makes the following modifications: